Sam0nline/test_repo-17-18/README.md

-# test_repo-17-18
+# Programming Module 17/18
-for powershell use and experimentation
+Learning Python and using Powershell